YoungsukHwang/Squirrel/README.md

 [the 2018 Central Park Squirrel Census data](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw) and allow his team to add, update, and view squirrel data.

 What we did in this project is we first started by building the model of the squirrel.
+We then worked on the views and correct linking through the URLS file.

   #### Squarrel: The site directory like mysite. </br>
   #### Tracking: The app directory.
 This has models.py, views.py, and others as well.